 Sets 2 Reps 10-12

-Next, we have incline curls, which is an isolation exercise for your biceps.
+Next, we have incline curls.
 When you sit on the bench, which should be set at roughly a 45-degree angle, your elbows should be positioned behind your back.

-Putting the biceps muscle in this stretched position will involve the long head of the biceps to a greater extent than dumbbell or barbell curls done with your arms at your side.
+Putting the biceps muscle in this stretched position will involve the long head to a greater extent than a dumbbell curl done with your arms at your side.

 Make sure to use a full range of motion, straightening your arms fully at the bottom of the movement before you return to the starting position.